-- Welcome patients and families at the main entrances to Hotel Dieu Hospital and Kingston General Hospital
+- Welcome patients and families at the main entrances to our Hotel Dieu Hospital and Kingston General Hospital sites

 - Provide information and directions to the families of patients arriving at our emergency department, intensive care unit, cardiac services and same day admission

 - Greet customers, facilitate sales and replenish supplies in the KGH Auxiliary Tuck Shop

 - Serve customers in the HDH Brock Boutique and the KGH Auxiliary Gift Shop

 - Sell refreshments from a coffee/snack cart at either site in our outpatient clinics, the emergency department waiting area, and the operating room waiting area

 - Sell Ontario Lottery & Gaming Association (OLG) tickets to staff, patients and visitors at the KGH Auxili Lottery Booth

 - Host at the KGHA Café and the HDH Brockview Café

 Opportunities NOT available through Volunteer Services at KHSC

 - Research opportunities